 ‘A great way to invite spirituality into your everyday life is to practice non-judgment, which means less criticism, fewer comparisons, and less of putting others down.
 Every person is doing the best they can.
 Try to honor and appreciate all.’~ Vishnus Virtues

-Spirituality isn’t about getting more toned at yoga class, having more things in your life, or going on cool retreats.
+Spirituality and inviting spirituality in your life isn’t about getting more toned at yoga class, having more things in your life, or going on cool retreats.
 It’s not about where you shop, what you wear or what you eat.

 Invite Spirituality in Your Life

 Spirituality isn’t about how you at all but the spirituality of today, makes it all about you.
 It isn’t.

 Spirituality is about how you connect with the world.
 It’s about how you show up in the world and how you treat those around you.